 |2013||Sun (vs. UCLA)|

-The 2013 season may have been Gray’s finest as he relied on a pair of true freshman for most of the season as his seniors were sidelined with injuries.
-The duo of Kendall Fuller and Brandon Facyson combined for 11 interceptions and finished first and second, respectively, in the ACC Defensive Rookie of the Year voting.
+Gray relied on a pair of true freshman for most of the 2013 season as his seniors were sidelined with injuries.
+The duo of Fuller and Brandon Facyson combined for 11 interceptions and finished first and second, respectively, in the ACC Defensive Rookie of the Year voting.
 Despite missing almost all of the final five games, Kyle Fuller was named a second-team All-American and helped lead a group that finished fifth nationally in pass efficiency defense, sixth in interceptions and eighth in passing defense.
 Kyle Fuller was the 14th overall pick in the 2014 NFL Draft by the Chicago Bears and Antone Exum was selected in the sixth round by Minnesota.

 In 2011, all four members of his secondary made the All-ACC squad.
 That secondary helped Tech finish 14th in the country in pass efficiency defense and tied for 18th nationally in passes intercepted.
-Kyle Fuller led the team with 14.5 tackles for loss and the secondary combined for 10 of Tech’s 16 picks.
 In 2012, the secondary helped pace a defense that finished 14th in pass efficiency defense once again and 24th in passing defense.

 In 2010, the defense – led by first-team All-American Jayron Hosley – finished tied for second in the country in passes intercepted.
 Hosley led the nation with nine picks and combined with Rashad Carmichael for 13 total interceptions, the most in the nation for a cornerback combo.
 Carmichael went on to be drafted by the Houston Texans in 2011 and Hosley was taken by the New York Giants in the third round of the 2012 Draft.